Just in case you’re curious, here’s a description of the various hardware and software I use to work and play.

 Smartphones

 My daily carry is a T-Mobile iPhone 17 Pro Max in a Nomad Goods Modern Leather Folio case.
 I also own a Fi-based Google Pixel 9 Pro Android phone to keep up with Android developments.
-I’m wearing a Apple Watch Ultra 3 which I love.
+It’s running GrapheneOS.
+I’m wearing a Apple Watch Ultra 3 and Oura Ring for health monitoring.

 Cameras